-Ashford Borough Council - Report of Head of Development, Strategic Sites and Design Planning Committee 21 June 2017
+Ashford Borough Council - Report of Head of Development, Strategic Sites and Design Planning Committee 19 July 2017

 Application Number 17/00719/AS

 Location 5, 6, 7, 8, 10, 11, 12, 13, 14, 16, 17, 19, 20, 22, 23, 24, 25,

 26, 27, 29, 32 and 34 Chester Avenue, Bethersden,

 Ashford, Kent, TN26 3BW

 Grid Reference 92670/40117

 Parish Council Bethersden

 Ward Weald Central

 Application Description

 Recladding of existing external walls with rendered finish

 Applicant Ashford Borough Council Housing Services

 Agent N/A

 Site Area 0.63 ha

-(a) 52/3R (b) (c)
+(a) 52/4R (b) X (c)

 Introduction

 1. This application is reported to the Planning Committee because the applicant is Ashford Borough Council Housing Services.
+The application was deferred from the June 2017 committee to allow the applicants the opportunity to carry out further consultation with the residents of Chester Avenue whose properties are not included within the application site and to investigate whether there is the potential for the Council, as housing authority/landowners, to assist in funding the recladding works for those properties.
+Councillors are now happy for the application to be heard at July's committee.

 Site and Surroundings

-- 2. The application site comprises 22 semi-detached post WW2 Airey style properties, 17 of which are under the ownership of Ashford Borough Council, with 5 being privately owned.
+2. The application site comprises 22 semi-detached post WW2 Airey style properties, 17 of which are under the ownership of Ashford Borough Council, with 5 being privately owned.
 They are part of a linear form of uniform dwellings.
-There are two house types subject of the application the differing house types relate to fenestration detailing and porches rather than external finishes.
+There are two house types subject of the application - the differing house types relate to fenestration detailing and porches rather than external finishes.

 - 3. The site is included within the Bethersden Mixed Farmlands Landscape Character Area (LCA).
 The boundary of the designated Bethersden Conservation Area (CA) is just to the west of the site and just borders the rear gardens of Nos 16 & 17.

 - 4. The properties are externally finished in precast slatted panels with an exposed aggregate finish.

-5. A site location plan is attached as an annexe to this report.
+A site location plan is attached as an annexe to the report.